Nigel Spivey

-Nygel "Nigel" Jonathan Spivey (born 17 October 1958) is a British classicist and academic, specialising in classical art and archaeology.
+Nigel Jonathan Spivey (born 18 October 1958) is a British classicist and academic, specialising in classical art and archaeology.
 He is a senior lecturer in classics at the University of Cambridge and a fellow of Emmanuel College.
-He has written extensively on the Etruscans and on the Olympic Games.
+After attending Caterham, he studied at Cambridge, the British School at Rome, and the University of Pisa.

-As an undergraduate, he was a three-time champion at the Oxford-Cambridge athletics match and he remains an active member of the Achilles Club, an Oxbridge sports organization.
+As an undergraduate, he was a three-time champion in hammer throw at the Oxford–Cambridge athletics match; he remains a member of the Achilles Club, an Oxbridge sports organisation.
+During the 1990s, he conducted "Lunch with the FT" interviews for the Financial Times newspaper alongside his academic career.

 TV

 He has presented various television series: